AlCalzone/ioBroker.zwave2/README.md

 * Configuration parameters may now have a unit
 * Tons of new and improved device configuration files
 * Unsolicited reports are no longer incorrectly mapped to all endpoints

-### 1.8.11 (2021-02-14)
-* Implemented `Thermostat Fan Mode CC` and `Thermostat Fan State CC`
-* Fixed several sources of crashes
-* Fixed incorrect detection of secure nodes
-* Certain `.hex` firmware files are now parsed correctly
-* Added support for `.bin` firmware files
-* Avoid an infinite interview loop when devices don't advertise the end of the parameter list correctly
-* Sleeping nodes are now immediately marked as ready when restarting from cache
-* Unsolicited reports are no longer mapped from the root endpoint to endpoint 1 if that endpoint does not support the CC
-* Tons of new and improved device configuration files

 ## License